Product Updates — 7 min

 Loss of intellectual property: If the classification or contract of a worker is unclear, or if you use an employer of record that relies on third parties instead of in-house IP protection, it can be hard to protect your intellectual property rights abroad.

-But how can companies monitor their operations, ensure compliance, and allow their workers to focus on achieving the company goals?
+But how can companies monitor their operations, ensure compliance, and allow their workers to focus on achieving company goals?

 Using a global payroll provider is a simple, straightforward, and effective way to ensure total compliance across the company, no matter where your workers live.
-Remote offers a number of helpful global HR services, including employer of record services, payroll outsourcing, and remote employee onboarding.
+Remote offers a number of helpful global HR services, including employer-of-record services, payroll outsourcing, and remote employee onboarding.
 Our legal entities in 60+ countries, local HR specialists, and automated payment systems protect your business from risk when you hire abroad.
 We even offer global contractor payments and management to help you scale all around the world.

 Establishing ambitious goals for your company is exciting.
 Goals can help focus your business at all levels and achieve extraordinary things.